cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 ## Abstract

-This ADR proposes the refactoring of the existing Keyring module to support multiple cryptographic curves for signing and verification processes.
+This ADR proposes the refactoring of the existing `Keyring` and `cosmos-sdk/crypto` code to support multiple cryptographic curves for signing and verification processes.
 With this update, we aim to facilitate the integration of new cryptographic curves through clean and simple interfaces.
 Additionally, support for Hardware Security Modules (HSM) is introduced as a complementary enhancement in this redesign.

 This ADR also introduces the capability to support remote signers.
 This feature will enable the nodes to interact with cryptographic signers that are not locally present on the system where the main app is running.
 This is particularly useful for scenarios where keys are managed in secure, remote environments or when leveraging cloud-based cryptographic services.

 Additionally, the appendix will describe the implementation of this ADR within the [cometBFT](https://github.com/cometbft/cometbft) codebase, specifically focusing on the interactions with the [PrivateValidator](https://github.com/cometbft/cometbft/blob/68e5e1b4e3bd342a653a73091a1af7cc5e88b86b/types/priv_validator.go#L15) interface.
+See the [Appendix](#appendix) for more details on CometBFT integration.

 ## Introduction